TheStaticMage/firebot-mage-onscreen-chat/doc/gigantified-emotes.md

 ## Firebot version

-This requires functionality that is only available in Firebot 5.65 and higher.
+This requires Firebot 5.65 or higher.

-You will need to use a [Firebot nightly build](https://github.com/crowbartools/firebot-nightly) until Firebot 5.65 is officially released.

 ## Configuration